kvr6/Slack-Onboarding-Bot/README.md

 # Slack Onboarding Bot

-This project implements an onboarding bot for Slack that automatically interacts with new team members and provides them access to relevant software and databases.
+A Slack bot for automating the onboarding process of new team members.
+This bot helps streamline the process of granting access to various software and databases that new employees need.

 ## Features

 - Welcomes new team members when they join the Slack workspace
-- Asks about required software and database access
+- Guides new members through the onboarding process
-- Automates the process of granting access to requested resources
+- Automates access requests for various software (JIRA, GitHub, Confluence)
+- Handles database access requests
+- Notifies IT team for manual interventions when necessary

 ## Prerequisites

-- Node.js (v12 or later)
+- Node.js (v14 or later)
-- npm (Node Package Manager)
+- npm
+- PostgreSQL database
-- A Slack workspace with permissions to add bots
+- Slack workspace with admin privileges
+- JIRA account
+- GitHub organization
+- Confluence account

 ## Installation

-1. Clone this repository:
+1. Clone the repository:
    ```
    git clone https://github.com/yourusername/slack-onboarding-bot.git
    cd slack-onboarding-bot